Why was Connection of Friends created?

 Who is the professional staff?

-Connection of Friends is staffed by a full-time Program Director, Program Leader and Senior Program Assistant.
+Connection of Friends is staffed by a full-time Program Director and Program Leader.
 In addition, we have Program Assistants that are part-time employees, staffed when needed and during our Saturday Night Socials.
 Our Program Assistants have college degrees in the areas of special education, communication studies, psychology and social work.
 Overall supervision and management is provided by the Executive Director, (non-pay position).

 Program Volunteers consists of an art teacher, gardener and yoga instructor.
 To learn more about our professional staff and volunteers, please visit the “staff tab”.

-- Focus on preparation and eating of an evening meal
+- Focus on preparation and eating an evening meal

 - Work on life skill activities, manners & table discussions